-For travel mandate 10, what are the requirements for interstate and intrastate travel?
+For Health Advisories #2 and #3, what are the recommendations for interstate and intrastate travel?
 Why are there differing restrictions for travel within the state?

-(July 2020) The state of Alaska opened up intrastate travel to help minimize the economic impacts of COVID-19.
-Other than Hawaii, most states have a much higher case count than Alaska.
-State officials looked at risks associated with travelers coming into the state versus travel within the state, as they found intrastate travel to be lower risk – fewer restrictions were implemented.
-At this time, the state is in support of local governments to establishing their own travel restrictions, allowing them to impose stricter restrictions based on their community needs.
+At this time, the state is in support of local governments establishing their own travel restrictions, allowing them to impose stricter restrictions based on their community needs.
 Many communities continue to have a 14-day quarantine required upon arrival for all intrastate and interstate travelers.
 Ketchikan does not have any additional restrictions for travelers but has expanded their testing parameters to include asymptomatic individuals who have recently traveled.

 Does mask wearing decrease the need for social distancing when indoors?

 Dr. Zink relates mask wearing to wearing a seatbelt, although it might not prevent someone’s death, it will reduce their chances of dying.
 Seatbelts are part of a much bigger set of tools that include speed limits, separate highways, and airbags.
 Masks and social distancing are much like airbags and seatbelts, where your chances are better if you use both.
 Masks along with keeping 6 feet apart from others, hand washing, and increased hygiene practices are used to minimize the risk of exposure to the disease.

 What is the concept behind herd immunity and is this a viable option for our community to deal with COVID-19?